Written by Eamon Kiernan. August, 2022.

 The Biblical story contains anomalies as curious as they are profound.
 One can only guess why Jacob sent his household onwards into Canaan and chose to spend the night alone by the river.
-It is conceivable, though it takes us beyond the given words of Genesis, that the encounter with the angel was not a complete surprise to him and had been anticipated in some material way.
+It is conceivable, though it takes us beyond the given Biblical words, that the encounter with the angel was not a complete surprise to him and had been anticipated in some material way.
 The identification of the wrestling opponent as an ‘angel’ is not at all certain.
 The designation comes not from Genesis but from a reference in Hosea 12:4.
 The Hebrew text of Genesis describes Jacob’s adversary as a ‘man’, whom Jacob, on his own interpretive authority, associates with God (Elohim).
 It is not textually certain that Jacob believes that his wrestling opponent is God.
-It is just as likely that Jacob draws a wider hermeneutic arc and sees the encounter with his adversary as paradigmatic for his life as a whole, whose essential characteristic is precisely the unequal fight with obstacles placed in his way by God.
+It is just as likely that he draws a wider hermeneutic arc and sees the encounter with his adversary as paradigmatic for his life as a whole, whose essential characteristic is precisely the unequal fight with obstacles placed in his way by God.
 Jacob’s wrestling bout seems to be the sole reason for the new place-name for the ford.
-One can only guess whether Jacob bestowed the new name in a spirit of grateful humility, as would become a loser who had been granted mercy, or out of the proud self-assertion of someone who imagines himself to be the victor in a spiritual battle and thus co-equal with God.
+One can only guess whether he bestowed the new name in a spirit of grateful humility, as would become a loser who had been granted mercy, or out of the proud self-assertion of someone who imagines himself to be the victor in a spiritual battle and thus co-equal with God.

-Hesse uses the Bible story of Jacob and the angel to draw a sacral interpretive frame for a central event in Demian, the ritualised orgiastic encounter of the protagonist, Emil Sinclair, with the androgynous figure in the painting he refers to as his love-dream (Liebestraumbild).
+Hesse uses the Bible story of Jacob and the angel to establish a sacral interpretive frame for a central event in Demian, the ritualised orgiastic encounter of the protagonist, Emil Sinclair, with the androgynous figure in the painting he refers to as his love-dream (Liebestraumbild).
 To associate this transgressive event with the wrestling scene in the Bible, Hesse has Sinclair hear Jacob’s words from Genesis: “I will not let you go until you bless me”.
 As the reworked struggle flows from Hesse’s pen, the profound Biblical anomalies vanish, and Sinclair, Hesse’s latter-day Jacob, emerges as a victor.